Dave Velasquez: Career

 Velasquez earned a spot on the scout team and was eventually awarded a scholarship by Fisher in December 2006 for his final semester at the school.
 He appeared in three games for the Aztecs in February 2007 as a redshirt senior wearing the No. 20 jersey.
 (Note: Other sources state he appeared in four games and recorded a steal.)
 Velasquez graduated from SDSU in May 2007.
 Two days later he was offered a paid assistant position as graduate manager at the University of Pacific (UOP), which he accepted.
 Velasquez assisted with camps, curated highlight tapes, and coordinated film exchange, although his first assignment with the Tigers was to "clean a rat-infested storage closet".

 After four months at Pacific, Velasquez returned to SDSU at Fisher's behest to become the team's director of player development.
 "I have never driven so fast to San Diego," he said.
 "I knew I had to go back to my alma mater.
-Everybody that I built relationships with at UOP understood that it had always been a dream of mine to be apart of this program."
+Everybody that I built relationships with at UOP understood that it had always been a dream of mine to be a part of this program."
 One of Velasquez's primary roles during his six years in the position was as video coordinator.
 Ahead of the 2013–14 season, he was elevated to assistant coach due to health issues with another assistant; Fisher called him an "integral part of the [team's] success".
 When Fished retired and fellow assistant Brian Dutcher was promoted to head coach in 2017, Velazquez became the longest tenured assistant on the staff.

 Velasquez is known for fixing shot mechanics and especially for helping design and oversee the Aztecs' "patented defense", which consistently ranked as one of the best in the nation.
 When he helped the Aztecs reach the 2023 national championship game, he was described as the team's "de facto defensive coordinator".
 Velasquez credited Dutcher's off-hands leadership and delegation skills with helping him grow as a coach.